Editor’s note: This article was updated on 6 October 2023, introducing solutions like type assertions and the Partial

 See this in the TypeScript Playground.

-This eliminates any surprises.
-You’re clearly stating what this object type is and rightly declaring all relevant properties when you create the object.
+This approach eliminates any surprises.
+By clearly stating what this object type is and declaring all relevant properties upfront, we ensure clarity and avoid unexpected behavior.

 However, this is not always feasible if the object properties must be added dynamically, which is why we’re here.

-Occasionally, the properties of the object truly need to be added at a time after they’ve been declared.
-In this case, you can use the object index signature, as follows:
+Occasionally, the properties of the object need to be added at a time after they’ve been declared.
+In this case, we can use the object index signature as follows:

 type Org = {[key: string] : string} const organization: Org = {} organization.name = "Logrocket"